diegosaltori/checkSecurityHeaders/README.md

-Here is your README translated into English:

----

 # Security Headers Verification with Selenium and Requests

 This script allows checking whether a web application has the main **recommended security headers**, performing a manual login via **Selenium** and reusing the authenticated cookies to access the page via **Requests**.